 Handle Unauthorized Error Responses

-Your frontend should handle 401 responses from your C# server.
+Update your frontend to handle Unauthorized responses from your backend server.

 If you're using Axios, you can create a response interceptor to handle Unauthorized responses.
-The typical pattern is to automatically redirect users to your login endpoint (e.g. src/api/api-client.ts).
+In the example below, the user is redirected to the Login Endpoint if a 401 response is detected.

 // api-client.ts